haozhexu/SwiftNotes/README.md

 var <variable name>: <type> = <expression>
 ```

-**Make sure** constant or variable has value set before the first time its value is read
+- **Make sure** constant or variable has value set before the first time its value is read
+- if the value of a variable isn't modified throughout its lifecycle, or not intended to be modified, define it as a constant instead, this makes sure any unexpected modification could be captured by compiler

 ```swift
 let catsMaximumNumberOfLives = 9 // constant